uwtgdc/git-basics-workshop/README.md

 ## Glossary

 “**_Git_ vs _GitHub_**”: Git = local save states + history; GitHub = online hub for sharing & collaboration.
+“**Fork**”: create a copy of someone else's repository (e.g., make a backup of this workshop's code).
 “**Branch**”: your sandbox line of work.
+"**Local branch**": a branch on your local machine (e.g., the branch you are currently working on in VSCode, IntelliJ, CodeSpaces, etc.) is different from the identically named branch on GitHub.
+While they may share the same name, they are separate entities and any changes made to the local branch will not be reflected on the GitHub branch until you `push` the changes.
 “**PR**”: 'Pull Request' asking to merge your branch into the main project.
 “**CI checks**”: magic robots that keep us from stepping on toes.
 “**Deploy**”: turn code into a live website.